-Hope House supports adults with a learning disability and complex needs, including people who have additional mental and physical ill-health and complex behaviours.
+Hope House supports adults living with a learning disability, this includes people who have additional mental and physical ill-health and complex behaviours.
 The individuals at Hope House may be stepping down from hospital provision or may be people who need a more robust package of care than can be provided in supported living.
 They may also be people who are on a care pathway towards a place of their own.

-Hope House was specially designed in partnership with local commissioners and community teams to create individual, bespoke, self-contained apartments that provide personalised support for people with complex histories.
+Hope House was specially designed in partnership with local commissioners and community teams to create individual, bespoke, self-contained apartments that provide personalised support for people.
 The service design is split into two separate elements, based on the specific individual requirements of the people we support:

 - Hope House comprises of bespoke apartments for six men and women to live independently in their own space.
 Each apartment has en-suite facilities, a secure kitchenette, living and dining space, as well as access to a communal garden.
 One of the apartments has direct access to a specially designed private garden, giving the individual it was created for the quiet outdoor space that is needed.